SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Reckless Attack

 Before you make your first attack on your turn, you can decide to attack recklessly.
 Doing so gives you advantage on melee weapon attack rolls using Strength during this turn, but attack rolls against you have advantage until your next turn.

-# Revenant Great Sword

-You are descended from a master of the great sword, and some of that mastery has passed on to you.
-You gain the following benefits:
-• Increase your Dexterity or Strength score by 1, to a maximum of 20.
-• While you are holding a great sword, you gain a +1 bonus to armor class.
-•Great sword has the finesse property when you wield it.

 # Revenant Great Sword [Dex]